sirena-depue/sirena-depue.github.io/_posts/2199-01-01-future-post.md

 Part 2: Semantic Search for Podcast and Song Pairings
 ------

 The goal for the second part of this project was to create a blend of podcast episodes and songs based on similar themes and mood.
-To do this, I used a pre-trained sentence transform model, [all-mpnet-base-v2](https://www.sbert.net/docs/pretrained_models.html), to encode all podcast descriptions and find the top three matching songs for each episode.
+To do this, I used a pre-trained sentence-BERT model, [all-mpnet-base-v2](https://www.sbert.net/docs/pretrained_models.html), to encode all podcast descriptions and find the top three matching songs for each episode.
 While podcast descriptions are readily available in natural language form, the song data necessitated conversion from tabular to a text represenation.
 The audio features used in this conversion included energy, danceability, loudness, valence, instrumentalness, and acousticness (see #1 below).
 While this representation is meant to gauge the overall mood of the song, it fails to address the thematic content of a song.

 To address this, the song lyrics were obtained via the Genius API.
 Initially a BART model trained on CNN Daily Mail, [facebook/vart-large-cnn](https://huggingface.co/facebook/bart-large-cnn), was used to summarize the lyrics.
 Where the BART model was trained on news articles, it did a poor job of extracting the abstract meaning of the lyrics, and sometimes produced summaries resembling news blurbs: